hs950559/coryrylan.com/_posts/2016-02-21-better-ux-css-hover-navigation.md

 The extra element allows our hover state to continue while the user moves their mouse outside of the parent menu button.
 Using `z-index` we place our new element between the nav and the sub nav to get the final result:

-<video src="/assets/video/posts/2016-02-19-better-ux-css-hover-navigation/hover2.mp4" autoplay loop class="float-center col-5--max"></video>
+<video src="/assets/video/posts/2016-02-19-better-ux-css-hover-navigation/hover2.mp4" autoplay loop controls class="float-center col-5--max"></video>

 This is not a perfect solution.
 There is still a chance of the users mouse venturing out too far but this does provide a better user experience with only a little more code.
 Check out a full working demo on Codepen below with included JavaScript for touch support.